 - Science and Geography.
 In our cultural area, students learn about the world around them, including classification and nomenclature.
 Students hone their observation skills through conducting simple experiments.

 - Sensorial.
 In our sensorial area, students use their senses to classify, sort, and differentiate.
 Sensorial lessons also introduce new vocabulary and reinforce math concepts, such as geometric shapes and solids.

 - Practical Life.
 Students engage in activities that develop independence, fine motor skills, coordination, concentration, and order.

 Kindergarten students take on leadership roles and, through assisting younger students, reinforce their knowledge of the diverse curriculum.
 Kindergarteners spend afternoons in small group and individual lessons, honing their math, reading, and writing skills.
-They also enjoy Kindergarten-only classes in music and art.
+They also enjoy traveling to and learning in the da Vinci Classroom and the art studio.
 Students enter Lower Elementary empowered to learn independently.